ovh/docs/pages/web/hosting/php_configure_php_from_your_customer_account/guide.en-ca.md

 ## What are the advantages of migrating to a newer version of PHP?
 By migrating your site to the latest supported version of PHP, you are much less likely to experience security vulnerabilities and you will also benefit from all the new features of the language.
-OVH also offers free PHP-FPM optimisation (from version 5.3) to boost your website's performance.
+OVHcloud also offers free PHP-FPM optimisation (from version 5.3) to boost your website's performance.

 ## My website, or part of my website, uses old versions of PHP.
 What should I do?
 We urge you to test your websites and scheduled tasks with these new versions as soon as possible.
 We will explain how to do this further on in the guide.

 ## Why won't OVH update PHP automatically?
-As all websites are different, OVH cannot cater for every customer, so customers will need to migrate their scripts themselves.
+As all websites are different, OVHcloud cannot cater for every customer, so customers will need to migrate their scripts themselves.

 ## You are a developer?
 You can also configure PHP manually by configuring the .ovhconfig file.